Turbul3nce/CTF_Challenges/README.md

-# CTF Challenges Repository
+# HTB WEB Challenges

 ## Overview

-Welcome to my CTF Challenges Repository!
-This collection includes notes, files, and exploits that I've used to tackle diverse challenges on platforms like HackTheBox and other CTFs.
+Welcome to my solved CTF Challenges!
+This collection includes notes, files, and exploits that I've used to tackle challenges on platforms like HackTheBox and other CTFs.

 ## Table of Contents